kwabenasapong/openpldoc/manual/source/configure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here you can change the default separators used in the scripture references.
-The default values are shown in gray when the custom separators has not be enabled and nothing has been entered.
+Sugested values are shown in gray when the custom separators has not be enabled and nothing has been entered.
+The sugested values can not be used as displayed, you need remove everything that you don't want to use.
+If the value you choose fails the language checks, when you exit settings and re-enter Settings the changes you made will revert to not enabled.

 Note that the default separators can change if the language of OpenLP is changed.

 **Verse Separators:** Enable to enter a custom verse separator.